apprunjs/apprun-docs/docs/architecture.md

 ![React](https://dev-to-uploads.s3.amazonaws.com/i/qtmjinxl7zqpoyz0og41.png)

-The _setCount, _useState_, and _useEffect_ functions are the code the deal with the React framework itself.
+The _setCount, _useState_, and _useEffect_ functions are the code deals with the React framework itself.
 They don't help us to express the essence of the application.
 They are framework ceremonies.

 #### Vue Composition API